Close Menu

 Pecans

-Any discussion of pairing nuts with cheese should start with pecans.
-Their natural sweetness is the perfect foil for the saltiness of cheese—nearly any cheese.
-Try them with Brie, especially when you have spiced or honey-roasted pecans.
+Finally, try pecans with Brie, especially when you have spiced or honey-roasted pecans.
 Brie is especially fantastic with sweet condiments such as honey or a spicy-sweet pepper jelly applied just before the sprinkling of nuts.

 Walnuts